HannahGuo/CompSciSummative/roboto_readme.txt

 Known Errors - None
 Implementation Details / How to Build Programs - The user needs to download the files off of the master branch of this project's Github repository (link in Additional Files).
 This can be done by having Git installed and using the git clone command, or by downloading it as a .zip file.
-They also need Python 3.6.5 and the latest version of Pygame installed.
+They also need Python 3.6.5 and the latest version of Pygame. installed.
 The user should then run Main.py to launch the game.
 Additional Files - Every file included in the master branch of the project's Github repository, found at https://github.com/HannahGuo/Roboto